 Common Application Transfer Essay

 - Our process for the Common Application transfer essay begins with a phone consultation where we learn about the applicant’s reason for transfer.
-Once we determine why the applicant wishes to transfer, we are onto part two: “the objectives you wish to achieve.”
+Once we determine why the applicant wishes to transfer, we are onto part two: “future goals and dreams.”
 Since transfer applicants have one or two years of college behind them, schools expect them to have a better idea of what they wish to study and what career path they will seek post-graduation.

-- We then assist them in creating their own outline, which they use to write a first draft.
+- I then assist them in creating an outline which they use to write a first draft.

-- Once we receive the first draft, we have a second consultation to discuss what is working, what is not, and what can be done to elevate the essay.
-We suggest notes and comments the applicant uses to write another draft.
+- Once I receive the first draft, we have a second consultation to discuss what is working, what is not, and what can be done to elevate the essay.
+I suggest notes and comments the applicant uses to write another draft.

-- The applicant then sends us this last draft where we discuss any more changes they can make to the essay.
+- The applicant then sends me this last draft where we discuss any more changes that make their case to be accepted to the schools or school they wish to transfer to.

 The weight of the transfer essay in the application process cannot be underestimated.
-We see it as a powerful tool: one where applicants can state in unequivocal terms why they wish to transfer and how their new school will better help them achieve their future goals and dreams.
+I see it as a powerful tool: One where applicants can state in unequivocal terms why they wish to transfer and how their new school will better help them achieve their future goals and dreams.

 of our students were accepted to their first-choice school!